 Mercy’s Cancer Center is located near the campus of Mercy Hospital Washington at the Mercy Medical Building South.
 Our renovated facilities were designed for the comfort and convenience of our cancer patients with parking right outside the door and an onsite pharmacy.

 We’re home to the most advanced linear accelerator in the region, the Versa HD™ and provide the latest radiation, oncology and chemotherapy services.
 We can treat a variety of tumors, precisely targeting radiation therapy to shorten treatment times and reduce side effects.
-Our radiation oncologist practice here and at Mercy St. Louis.
-Learn More
+Our radiation oncologists practice here and at Mercy St. Louis.

 After a patient’s breast cancer diagnosis, the Nurse Navigator becomes a dedicated member of their care team, helping facilitate personalized, patient-centered care.

 Our Oncology Nurse Navigators work with patients and their families to assist in coordinating cancer care and support resources.
 They advocate for patients by helping translate complex medical information into language they can understand and apply, while making the overwhelming more manageable.

 After assessing each patient’s individual needs, our team will provide customized resource information, educational materials, and links to both internal resources, such as social workers, dietitians, chaplains and therapy services as well as many other local community resources.

 The American Cancer Society recommends annual mammograms for women beginning at the age of 45.
 We offer screening and diagnostic mammograms (including 3D Mammography) with expert follow-up care.
 Visit our Imaging Center to schedule yours today.